 AFSA note (one paragraph)#

-AFSA (Astana International Financial Centre) and Kazakh onshore regulation are one story; your retail offshore CFD broker in Cyprus is another contract entirely.
-Do not conflate “AFSA exists”** with** “my CySEC account is KZ-insured”—read segregation and compensation limits in English and get advice if unsure.
+AFSA (Astana International Financial Centre) and Kazakh onshore regulation are one story; your retail CFD account with a foreign entity is another contract entirely.
+Do not conflate "AFSA exists" with "my CySEC account is KZ-insured."
+Read segregation and compensation limits in English and get advice if unsure.

 Check regulation: Licensed broker list and Broker Quiz.